 We feel this island–and especially the village of Oia–is best appreciated if you can splurge on Santorini hotels with private pools.
 Our top suggestions are boutique hotels like Canaves Oia Suites & Spa, Grace Hotel (Imerovigli), and Athina Luxury Suites (Fira).

-Mykonos can certainly be romantic as well, with a little more effort.
-For example, you could make a dinner reservation in Little Venice!
-Some of our favorite locales with a view of the windmills include Kastro’s Restaurant, Katerina’s Restaurant & Cocktail Bar, and Nice n Easy.
+Mykonos can also be romantic with a bit of effort.
+For example, make a dinner reservation in Little Venice at Kastro’s Restaurant, Katerina’s Restaurant & Cocktail Bar, and Nice n Easy.
 Another idea is to take a catamaran tour at sunset!

-If you’re looking to honeymoon in Mykonos, there are some incredible hotel options to make your visit truly special.
-We recommend Katikies Mykonos, Bill & Coo Suites & Lounge, and Cavo Tagoo Mykonos.
+For an unforgettable honeymoon in Mykonos, explore exceptional hotel options such as Katikies Mykonos, Bill & Coo Suites & Lounge, and Cavo Tagoo Mykonos.

 The nightlife and partying are better in Mykonos.